-Every year, globally, 100 million individual sharks are harvested.
-Endangered species such as scalloped hammerhead and whale sharks face threats from overfishing and bycatch.
-Recent research has also shown that the ingestion of microplastics may also threaten the health of whale sharks and other filter-feeding marine megafauna.
+Every year, globally, humans harvest 100 million individual sharks from our oceans.
+Endangered species, including the scalloped hammerhead, dusky and whale shark face threats from overfishing and bycatch.
+Recent research has also shown that the ingestion of microplastics may threaten the health of whale sharks and other filter-feeding marine species.

 The Galapagos Marine Reserve (GMR) is home to the highest concentration of sharks in the world.
-It is a crucial location for whale sharks, 95% of which are thought to be pregnant, and hammerhead and blacktip sharks aggregate there in huge numbers.
-Shallower waters provide important sites for blacktip shark pupping grounds and, in 2017, it was found that hammerhead sharks also have nursery sites in the GMR.
+It is a crucial location for critically endangered scalloped hammerheads and is one of the only places globally where large numbers still reside.
+Its whale shark population is also globally rare, with the vast majority mature females, as opposed to juvenile males found in other hotspots.
+Furthermore, of the females spotted in the GMR, over 90% appear pregnant.
+When considering the lack of knowledge about whale shark reproductivity, it makes this unique population crucial to researching this species.
+Shallower waters in the GMR also provide important sites for blacktip shark pupping grounds and, in 2017, it was found that hammerhead sharks also have nursery sites in the GMR.

 Many of the sharks found in the GMR are migratory, including whale and hammerhead sharks.
 Recent research has evidenced that some migratory sharks are often moving between the GMR and Cocos Island National Park (CINP) in Costa Rica.
 Once these sharks move outside of the protected waters of the GMR, they are extremely vulnerable to industrial fishing.
 As part of Galapagos Conservation Trust’s Endangered Sharks of Galapagos programme, we are: